Article 9 min

 EDD - risk-based approach

-Enhanced Due Diligence measures
+Enhanced Due Diligence Measures

 So, what do you do when you get a client that requires EDD?
 Of course, you could just deny their business.
 Many institutions have implemented such de-risking strategies, but that turns away many legitimate companies, resulting in a loss of opportunity and revenue.